Dog Elbow Callus Treatment Starts with Prevention

 This post contains affiliate links from which I may receive a small compensation.
 There is NO ADDED COST to you should you use these links.

-4 Proven Ways to Prevent Dog Elbow Calluses
+4 Proven Ways to Prevent Calluses on Dog Elbows

 1. PROPER BEDDING

 Ensure your big dog has access to ample and proper bedding to lay on.
-Here are a few of my personal favorites for reducing dog pressure sores and elbow calluses.
+A few of my personal favorites for reducing dog pressure sores and elbow calluses are beds and a cooling mat.

 2. REDUCE FRICTION AND TIME ON HARD SURFACES